 Meet the Staff

 Cindy Centofanti serves as the WRBN/WGHC-FM News Director and oversees all operation in the news department.
-At only 23-years-old she not only brings with her a BA degree in Journalism but also four years of in-field experience having worked at multiple media outlets as a News Reporter and Editor.
+She brings with her a BA degree in Journalism and four years of in-field experience having worked at multiple media outlets as a News Reporter and Editor.
 Centofanti has had a passion of news writing from a young age where she started her studies at the University of Georgia.
 She was an avid member of the broadcasting sorority, Die Gamma Kappa, where she was able to develop a knack for the broadcasting industry.
 From there, she carried out an internship as a News Reporter co-anchoring the evening news at WLEW-FM.
 Later, Centofanti transitioned into print journalism and accepted a job at a weekly newspaper, The Huron County View — within several months time, she was named Editor for her hard work and overseeing the production process along with managing the news department.
-Shortly after relocating to Northeast Georgia, Centofanti accepted a job continuing in the newspaper industry at The Northeast Georgian.
-After excelling for months, she decided to transition back into the broadcasting industry where she felt most compelled to be in order to continue her career goals.
-In her spare time, Centofanti is a contributing creative content writer for the Odyssey Online as well as an avid hiker with her beloved and faithful fur-companion, Kita, by her side.
+Shortly after relocating to Northeast Georgia, she decided to transition back into the broadcasting industry where she felt most compelled to be in order to continue her career goals.
+In her spare time, Centofanti is a contributing creative content writer for the Odyssey Online as well as an avid hiker with her beloved and faithful fur-companion, Athena, by her side.

 Scott Mazarky, Program Director, Morning Show Host

 Scott Graduated from Rabun County High School in 1999 and from Georgia Southern University, Go Eagles, in 2004 with a B.S. in Broadcasting.
 Since graduating college, Scott has worked for several companies in the field of Video Production.
-He has a wife, Natasha and three kids, Molly, 12, Brady, 10, and Jacob, 5.
+He has a wife, Natasha and three kids, Molly, 12, Brady, 10, and Jacob, 6.
+Scott likes hugs.